• Email

 5. Use Real-Life Math Around the House

-About a year about when we moved into our current house, you can imagine how much school wasn’t going on.
+When we moved into our current house, you can imagine how much school wasn’t going on.
 The fact that unpacking was taking up so much of our school time forced me to get creative to squeeze math in here and there.
 During that time, I would have my kids order pizza and calculate the total with tax.

-I also had them find the area of our bookshelves, and determine how many books they would hold.
+I also had them find the area of our bookshelves and determine how many books they would hold.
 Another “assignment” was figuring the amount of money we’d need to set aside for plumbers based on their quotes.

 6 Ways to Do Math Without a Math Book